getodk/pyodk/README.md

 # Releases

 1. Run all linting and tests.
-2. Draft a new GitHub release with the list of merged PRs.
+1. Draft a new GitHub release with the list of merged PRs.
-3. Checkout a release branch from latest upstream master.
+1. Check out a release branch from latest upstream master.
-4. Update `CHANGES.md` with the text of the draft release.
-5. Update `pyodk/__init__.py` with the new release version number.
+1. Update `pyodk/__version__.py` with the new release version number.
-6. Commit, push the branch, and initiate a pull request.
+1. Commit, push the branch, and initiate a pull request.
 Wait for tests to pass, then merge the PR.
-7. Tag the release and it will automatically be published (see `release.yml` actions file).
+1. Tag the release and it will automatically be published (see `release.yml` actions file).